eclipxe13/micro-catalog/README.md

 We will not introduce any compatibility backwards change on major versions.

-Internal classes (using `@internal` annotation) are not part of this agreement as they must only exists inside this project.
+Internal classes (using `@internal` annotation) are not part of this agreement as they must only exist inside this project.
 Do not use them in your project.

 ## Contributing